A Digital Nomad Guide to Tangier

 Tangier for Families

-While your daily expenses may be reduced when you move to Morocco, I recommend to consider that your children are going to have a culture shock at first.
+While your daily expenses may be reduced when you move to Morocco, I recommend considering that your children are going to have a culture shock at first.
 This could or not be positive, depending on the children.

-Most of the people prefer the private school to the public one.
+Most people prefer private schools to public ones.
 Public schools are considered insufficient and overcrowded.
 The school does not give you any materials.
 Expect to pay at least 150 USD per year for school supplies.
 Children attending public school must also buy their textbooks and supplies, although they are cheaper.